 Troubleshooting Teak Deck Problems

-Knowing what problem signs to look for with a teak deck — and how to correct them — can make the difference between the deck lasting for more than a decade or needing replacement after just a few seasons.
+Knowing what problem signs to look for with a teak deck can make the difference between the deck lasting for more than a decade or needing replacement after just a few seasons.

 Teak Deck Troubles: What to Look For

 Loose or missing caulk is the most common problem with teak decks.
-Teak expands and contracts with changing weather conditions.
-This gradually loosens the caulk, and can lead to the caulk coming off altogether.
+Teak expands and contracts with changing weather conditions, which gradually loosens the caulk, and can lead to the it coming off altogether.
 Loose or missing caulk allows water to penetrate between the boards and seep through the deck.
-Not only does this increase the chances of water damage, but if the deck is bonded as opposed to screwed to the structure of the boat, the water can cause the glue to fail and the deck to detach completely.
+This increases the chances of water damage, but if the deck is bonded as opposed to screwed to the structure of the boat, the water can cause the glue to fail and the deck to detach completely.

 Cracked or split teak boards are less common, and are more likely to occur if the deck has been neglected, or because of water damage brought on by loose or missing caulk and/or screw plugs.
 Cracks and splits in teak boards provide another way for water to penetrate the deck's surface, and damage the glue or screws that fasten the deck to the boat and to the deck itself.